sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 - **Promotion & merit eligibility**
   - Eligible for merit increase if no increase in >9 months; recommended merit increase: 3-5% \*
   - Promotion eligibility largely depends on where the teammate is in the career framework (e.g. is there an opening and business need for the next level); at minimum, we expect individuals to exceed and sustain performance at their current level, with spikes into the next level for promotion consideration.
 Link to Handbook on [Promotion Eligibility Guidance](#promotion-philosophy).
-- **Merit increase frequency:** teammates rated “Meeting High bar” will be eligible to receive a compensation increase annually, and this merit increase will be smaller than the “Top Tier” increase.
+- **Merit increase frequency:** Teammates rated “Meeting High bar” will be eligible to receive a compensation increase annually, and this merit increase will be smaller than the “Top Tier” increase.

 ### “Not Meeting High Bar” Definitions